buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 When you cast this spell, you inscribe a harmful glyph on a surface (such as a section of floor, wall, or table) or within an object that can be closed to conceal the glyph (such as a book, scroll, or treasure chest).
 If you choose a surface, the glyph can cover an area no larger than 3 meters in diameter.
 If you choose an object, that object must remain in place; if the object is moved more than 3 meters from where the spell was cast, the glyph is broken, and the spell ends without being triggered.

-The glyph is nearly invisible and can be found with a Survival check against your spell Saving Throw DC.
+The glyph is nearly invisible and can be found with a Survival check against your spell' \*\*s Saving Throw DC.

 You decide what triggers the glyph when you cast the spell.